 7%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description reads like internal developer notes rather than a functional skill description.
 It fails to communicate what the skill actually does for users, relies on jargon ('pure router', 'beat model', 'coordinator-only'), and provides no natural trigger terms beyond the specific phrase 'team planex'.
-It would be nearly impossible for Claude to correctly select this skill based on user intent.
+It would be nearly impossible for Claude to correctly select this skill based on user intent alone.

 Suggestions